wilvk/dotnet-sos/pdb_format.md

 todo:

-read ecma 335 spec
+- [ ] read ecma 335 spec

-define a code to msil mapping file format from pdb metadata and/or a code to address mapping file format
+- [ ] define a code to msil mapping file format from pdb metadata and/or a code to address mapping file format
+- [ ] build and run ildasm for dotnet core

+## Format

+sequence-points
+tables:
+  Document
+  MethodDebugInformation